 An Extended Project Qualification essay is mostly a 5000-word essay – and drafting an interesting, engaging, and inspiring essay without a question or a prompt is almost impossible.

 Many students fail to do well and get a good grade on this particular essay assignment because they give the topic and content of the essay more important than the essay prompt.

 Create a mind map and fill in any idea or thought that comes to you related to your topic.
-Through this mind-map, you can remove ideas that don't pertain to the subject and segregate interesting points to craft up your essay question that genuinely piques your interest.
+Through this mind map, you can remove ideas that don't pertain to the subject and segregate interesting points to craft your essay question that genuinely piques your interest.

 However, it is also a best practice to choose a prompt that has a variety of information, references, statistics, and arguments to it.

 This will make it easier to do your research on this topic.
 Make sure to choose a question that doesn't have a conclusive answer so that you can do extra added research on it and learn more about this subject.

 Here’s a video by Justin Sung on using mind maps correctly.